VerilyPete/jobscraper/README.md

 ## Lazy Mode: Adding Companies with Playwright MCP

 Too lazy to manually figure out selectors?
 Let your LLM do the work!
-If you have the [Playwright MCP](https://github.com/executeautomation/playwright-mcp-server) server configured, you can add companies with a single prompt:
+If you have the Playwright MCP server or Claude Skill configured, you can add companies with a single prompt:

 **Example prompt:**
 ```